absurdhero/minnie/doc/design.md

 satisfying and productive than the most popular languages; Highly approachable, safe, and familiar yet powerful and state-of-the-art.

+First, a note about this document:

+> The following writings are my attempt at recording how I think about the many aspects of programming languages.
+If you spot a problem, have better ideas, or disagree, I'd love to hear about it.
+I recognize that many of the below thoughts are not fully developed and will evolve over time.

 Let's take a look at what makes a good programming language.
 Programmers make conscious decisions about language choice based on a many factors.
 Which factors are important depend on whether they work on projects big or small, on teams big